GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 There is much good news on the legislative front.
 For example, the main headings in the New South Wales Local Government Act 1993 are:

-> Chapter 1--Preliminary<br>
+> Chapter 1: Preliminary<br>
-> Chapter 2--What are the purposes of this Act?<br>
+> Chapter 2: What are the purposes of this Act?<br>
-> Chapter 3--What is a council's charter?<br>
+> Chapter 3: What is a council's charter?<br>
-> Chapter 4--How can the community influence what a council does?<br>
+> Chapter 4: How can the community influence what a council does?<br>
-> Chapter 5--What are a council's function?<br>
+> Chapter 5: What are a council's function?<br>
-> Chapter 6--What are the service functions of a council?
+> Chapter 6: What are the service functions of a council?

 The heading for Chapter 4 is my all-time favorite legislative heading "How can the community influence what a council does?"
-It's so inclusive and welcoming--even if the reader is unfamiliar with the law and legal processes.
+It's so inclusive and welcomingeven if the reader is unfamiliar with the law and legal processes.
 If they want to find out how to let their local council know what they think, the law welcomes them to the process.

 When I quoted that heading to some lawyers working in community legal centers in Namibia, they were ecstatic (I'm not exaggerating) at the thought that legislation could be written like that.
 New South Wales is not alone in using question headings in legislation: Sweden does too.
 (40)Other exciting developments in legislative drafting include the increasing use of graphic devices and examples.
 (41)